-will not change whe ther your children get fre ee or reduced-price meals.

-school officials to share inform Program Specific to Your S nation from my Free and Reduced-Price School Meals Application chool).

-school officials to share inform Program Specific to Your S nation from my Free and Reduced-Price School Meals Application chool).

 Yes!
-I DO want school officials to share information from my Free and Reduced-Price School Meals Application with (Name of Program Specific to Your School).
+IDO want school officials to share information from my Free and Reduced-Price School Meals Application with (Name of Program Specific to Your School).
+Yes!
+IDO want school officials to share information from my Free and Reduced-Price School Meals Application with (Name of Program Specific to Your School).
+Yes!
+IDO want school officials to share information from my Free and Reduced-Price School Meals Application with (Name of Program Specific to Your School).

-• l out the form below to ensure that your information is shared for ared only with the programs you checked.
+If you checked Yes to any or all of the boxes above, fill out the form below to ensure that your information is shared for the children listed below.
+Your information will be shared only with the programs you checked.

 Child's Name: School:

+Child's Name:

 Child's Name: School:

 Child's Name: School:

-Child's Name: School:

-Signature of Parent/Gua rdian: Date:
+Signature of Parent/Guardian: Date:

 Printed Name:

 Address:

-For more information, y ou can call (Name) at (Phone e) or e-mail at (E-Mail Address).
+For more information, you can call (Name) at (Phone) or e-mail at (E-Mail Address).

-Return this form to: (Ad ddress) by (Date).
+Return this form to: (Address) by (Date).